City Lights: Plot

 A boxer convinces him to fight in a fixed match and split the prize money.
 However, the boxer is replaced at the last minute by a no-nonsense fighter who knocks the Tramp out despite the Tramp's nimble evasions.

 The Tramp encounters the drunken millionaire again and is invited to the mansion.
 He relates the flower girl's plight and receives money for her operation.
 Burglars knock the millionaire out and take the rest of his money.
 The police find the Tramp with the money given to him by the millionaire, who, because of the knock on the head, does not remember donating it.
 The Tramp evades the police long enough to give the money to the flower girl, telling her he will be going away for a time; he is arrested and imprisoned.

 When the Tramp is released months later, he goes to the flower girl's customary street corner but does not find her.
 The woman – her sight restored – now runs a flower shop with her grandmother.
-However, she still remembers the mysterious benefactor, whom she mistakes for a wealthy customer.
+However, she still thinks about her mysterious benefactor, and briefly mistakes a wealthy customer for him.
 The Tramp happens by the shop, where the woman is arranging flowers in the window.
 She watches him get taunted by newspaper boys.
 He stoops to pick up a discarded flower and turns to the shop's window.
 He suddenly sees the woman, who has been watching him.
 At the sight of her, he momentarily freezes, but then breaks into a broad smile.
 The woman giggles to her employee, "I've made a conquest!"
 She offers him a fresh flower and a coin.
 Embarrassed, the Tramp begins to shuffle away, but the woman again offers the flower, which the Tramp shyly accepts.
 She takes his hand and presses the coin into it, then abruptly stops.
 She runs her fingers along his arm and shoulder, then gasps, "You?"
 The Tramp nods and asks, "You can see now?"
 She replies, "Yes, I can see now", and presses his hand to her heart with a tearful smile.
 As the film fades, the Tramp smiles back.